 Challenging market conditions for training providers have prompted many to consider offering free places on courses or discounts as an incentive, but this is usually a big mistake.
 Here's why...

 Training providers are having a tough time in today's unpredictable economic climate.
-Corporations cut training the moment the downturn began in 2008, and the market is still recovering ten years later.
+Corporations cut training the moment the downturn began in 2008, and the market is still recovering over a decade later.

 Training is a lot like car maintenance; in the short term you can skip a few services, but after a while, the wear and tear starts to take its toll.